riverdaleGithub/gameDesignCapstone/README.md

 # Research

 This list includes scientists and their contributions represented in a series of emojis - consider them like modern hieroglyphics!
 Can you decipher the meanings?
-You may also find your own person to research.

 <details>
 <summary>🫧Expand Your Bubble🫧</summary>